-(b) Coast station transponders (i.e., radar beacons, or racons) operating in the band 2900–3100 or 9300–9500 MHz shall meet the requirements of ITU–R M.824–3 (incorporated by reference, see §80.7).
+(b) Coast station transponders (i.e., radar beacons, or racons) operating in the band 2900–3100 or 9300–9500 MHz shall meet the requirements of ITU–R M.824 (series) (incorporated by reference, see §80.7).
 Applications for certification of these transponders must include a description of the technical characteristics of the equipment including the scheme of interrogation and the characteristics of the transponder response, and test results demonstrating the device meets each applicable requirement of this ITU–R recommendation.

 (c) The use of ship station transponders in the band 2900–3100 or 9300–9500 MHz other than those described in §§80.1085(a)(3) and 80.1095(b) is prohibited.

+(d) For required U.S. Coast Guard coordination for AIS equipment see § 80.808.

+Reason: All AIS applications under this section have been moved to new Subpart Q.

 Subpart N—Maritime Support Stations